seerbio/seer-watchdog/README.md

 -
 ## Setting Up Python with Miniconda

 This guide provides instructions for setting up a Python development environment using Miniconda.
 It is important to note that the Python executable (`python.exe`) is located in the Miniconda base directory, not in the `Scripts` folder, which is a common point of confusion.
+You can also optionally use the installer.bat script (ensure you download the utilities into the watchdog3 folder)

 ## Prerequisites